-For design and utility patents, the fourth step patent service is patent prosecution.
-Patent Prosecution Services are the patent services needed to either represent a patent application through examination, appeal an examination decision, or conduct opposition, reissue, or reexamination proceedings.
-Patent Prosecution happens after a patent is pending and it occurs both before and after a patent is granted.
-Carson Patents provides all Design Patent Prosecution patent services online.
+For design patents, the fourth step patenting service is patent application prosecution.
+Patent prosecution services are the patent services needed to either represent a patent application through examination, appeal an examination decision, or conduct opposition, reissue, or reexamination proceedings.
+Patent prosecution happens after a patent is pending and it occurs both before and after a patent is granted.
+Carson Patents® provides all design patent prosecution patenting services online.

-Patent Prosecution occurs after an invention is patent pending.
-It is representing the invention before the United States Patent and Trademark (USPTO).
+Design patent prosecution occurs after an invention is patent pending.
+It is representing the invention before the United States Patent and Trademark Office (USPTO).
 It is the conducting of communications with the USPTO regarding the examination of a patent application, or a patent.

 - Filing US Design from Hague International Industrial Design Applications.